outerbounds/docusaurus/docs/introduction/what-is-metaflow.md

 We don’t focus on exotic, large-scale, specific use cases like real-time bidding or self-driving cars.
 Instead, we focus on the widest variety of ML use cases, many of which are small or medium-sized, which many companies face on a day to day basis.

 We embrace the fact that the life is full of entropy: There is no elegant, grand unified theory of ML infrastructure.
-The inputs to ML workflows are noisy, the models may be ridden with special cases, and the outputs need to be integrated with various downstream systems, instead of a single unified UI.
+The inputs to ML workflows are noisy, the models may be ridden with special cases, and the outputs need to be integrated with various downstream systems instead of a single unified UI.

 We don’t expect the users of Metaflow to be unicorns who are experts in software engineering and machine learning.
 Nor we expect our users to care about ML infrastructure.
 Metaflow helps them to get their job done.